registeredcriminal/todo/README.md

 * Complete todo tasks

 After building the todo application, we will extend the application to persist the tasks to a database.
 This will allow the user to reload the page and still be able to see the tasks.

+## Prerequisites

+* Github account: Go to [github.com](https://github.com) and signup for a free account.
+This will allow you to keep track of your changes as you progress through the todo application.

+  * Once you have signed up for a free account, go to [https://github.com/okanaganrusty/todo](https://github.com/okanaganrusty/todo) and click on the `Fork` button in the top-right corner of the Github page.
+This will make a forked copy of the todo application, in your own account.

+  * Clone the repository in Visual Studio Code using the Github plugin.
+The clone URL can be found by clicking on the green `Code` button in Github.
+It will provide you a `https://` clone URL.

+  * Each time you make changes, you will need to `Commit your changes` and then `Push your changes` in Visual Studio Code to Github.
+This will show the version tracking and changes to your todo application.

 ## Module 1: Project initialization